melthaw/spring-security-token/README.md

 ## Mongodb

 Mongodb is one of the most popular nosql data store , we support to save the token back to mongodb , here is the configuration

+> The `spring-data-mongodb` makes  `MongoTemplate` easier.
+Please skip the below source if you are working with `spring-boot` && `spring-data-mongodb`.

 ```java
     @Value("${mongodb.host}")